JuliaDynamics/ABMFrameworksComparison/README.md

 - **Wolf Sheep Grass**, a `GridSpace` model, which requires agents to be added, removed and moved; as well as identify properties of neighbouring positions.
 - **Flocking**, a `ContinuousSpace` model, chosen over other models to include a MASON benchmark.
 Agents must move in accordance with social rules over the space.
-- **Forest fire**, provides comparisons for cellular automata type ABMs (i.e. when agents do not move).
+- **Forest fire**, provides comparisons for cellular automata type ABMs (i.e. when agents do not move and every location in space contains exactly one agent).
 NOTE: The Agents.jl implementation of this model has been changed in v4.0 to be directly comparable to Mesa and NetLogo.
 As a consequence it no longer follows the [original rule-set](https://en.wikipedia.org/wiki/Forest-fire_model).
 - **Schelling's-segregation-model**, an additional `GridSpace` model to compare with MASON.
 Simpler rules than Wolf Sheep Grass.

 ## Contributions from other Frameworks